cryptool-org/cryptool1/readme-source.txt

    Please have a look at the source code, how it is implemented for other encryption methods.

-c) More complex methods which require several different input values like the RSA crypto system or the Diffie-Hellman key exchange should offer at the end:
+d) More complex methods which require several different input values like the RSA crypto system or the Diffie-Hellman key exchange should offer at the end:
    - to show the achieved result in an extra dialog mask.
    - to create a log file.

-d) The online help for CrypTool is in HTML format.
+e) The online help for CrypTool is in HTML format.
 To build it, use your HTML editor of choice.

    Help texts have to be exhaustive and easy to understand.